 Xavier is located near the heart of New Orleans in a quiet neighborhood dotted with bungalows.
 An enclosed campus green mutes the urban feel of the encroaching city, and yellow brick buildings have been erected among the older historical limestone structures.
-Xavier was hard-hit in 2005 by Hurricane Katrina (much of the campus was under water), but $130 million in renovations as well as construction of the state-of-the-art Pharmacy Pavilion, Convocation Center, and St. Katharine Drexel Chapel, leave no traces of that tragic event.
+Xavier was hard-hit in 2005 by Hurricane Katrina (much of the campus was underwater), but $130 million in renovations as well as the construction of the state-of-the-art Pharmacy Pavilion, Convocation Center, and St. Katharine Drexel Chapel, leave no traces of that tragic event.

 Both Xavier's core and each discipline's specific curriculum are guided intimately by the University's mission such that students are developed to be life-long learners and global leaders that actively contribute to a more just and humane society for all.
 Not surprisingly, more than 30 percent of Xavier students go on to graduate or professional school.

 More than half of Xavier's students currently major in the natural or health sciences, especially in biology, chemistry, and pharmacy.
 Other popular majors include education and counseling, business, and communications.
-The University offers high quality programs in a wide range of other disciplines in the fine arts and humanities, and the social and behavioral sciences.
+The University offers high-quality programs in a wide range of other disciplines in the fine arts and humanities, and the social and behavioral sciences.

 Tuition and room and board compare favorably with that of other private institutions.
 In addition, 87 percent of Xavier's undergraduates who applied for need-based financial aid qualified for it.
 Xavier traditionally competes for students with Howard University, Spelman University, Morehouse College, and LSU-Baton Rouge.